deathworlders/online/content/book/deathworlders/chapter-20-exorcisms.md

 **Julian Etsicitty**

 "Ice cream?
 God, I don’t remember, I went without it for so long… I guess...Chocolate Fudge Brownie.
-Okay, uh.... hmm….
+Okay, uh....hmm….
 What was the first band you saw live?"

 "Oh.
 Uh… I’ve never been to a live show."